mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/compose/Deep Dive into Rememeber.md

 Remember :

-that’s because the state counter is not remembered, what actually happens is that the counter does increase in value, so the state changes of the counter and whenever the state changes in a Composable that Composable (for our case its CounterScreen) will recompose (Recompose in Jetpack Compose means the phone automatically updates the screen to show changes in an app without the programmer doing it manually) and since it will recompose and our state is not remembered it will show the initial value of the counter which is 0, so the counter is always initialized with 0 whenever we hit the Increase Button, it will increase the counter from 0 to 1 but since the Composable is recomposed and our state is not remembered it will immediately be set to 0 again
+That’s because the state counter is not remembered, what actually happens is that the counter does increase in value, so the state changes of the counter and whenever the state changes in a Composable that Composable (for our case its CounterScreen) will recompose (Recompose in Jetpack Compose means the phone automatically updates the screen to show changes in an app without the programmer doing it manually) and since it will recompose and our state is not remembered it will show the initial value of the counter which is 0, so the counter is always initialized with 0 whenever we hit the Increase Button, it will increase the counter from 0 to 1 but since the Composable is recomposed and our state is not remembered it will immediately be set to 0 again
 ```kt
 /**
  * Remember the value produced by [calculation]. [calculation] will only be evaluated during the composition.